describo/profiles/profile-docs/types.md

 ## Value

--   Value: A control where a specified value is set for a property
+-   `Value`: A control where a specified value is set for a property

 ```
 {